palomacqueiroz/palomacqueiroz/README.md

 - :house_with_garden: I’m from Brazil.

-- :books: I’m currently in a Bootcamp - Front-End Developer at Laboratória.
+- :books: I’m currently in a Bootcamp Java.

-- :outbox_tray: 2021 Goals: study and find a new job as developer.
+- :outbox_tray: 2022 Goals: keep study and share your knowledge.

 - 😄 Pronouns: ela/she/ella.